 The Learning Counsel was founded in 2014 by LeiLani Cauthen after she spotted and began writing about the tsunami of App confusion and complexity in education.
-Before long she had united a group of a few friends in schools, some industry sponsors, and roped in a former Superintendent, Dr. David Kafitz, to produce live-discussions on the transition to digital curriculum.
+Before long she had united a group of a few friends in schools, and some industry sponsors to produce live-discussions on the transition to digital curriculum.
 News spread, the discussions became larger events, more articles and information were demanded and the group expanded into a crowd, then a mob, and now a great movement threatening to spread worldwide.

 Today the Learning Counsel puts on thirty Digital Curriculum Discussions each year across the U.S. and one Gathering and National Awards event to recognize leading schools and districts and share our annual research report findings on the education space.

 As a national news outlet focused on digital curriculum strategy and tactics the Learning Counsel is a source of knowledge, research and reference for leaders to determine not only where they stand in the fray, but determine next steps and how to source companies, apps and tools they should be looking at to help them in their charge to transform their school or district.
 Our news is updated each week and can be found via our national newsletter on Tuesday, our EdSPOTLIGHT on Thursday featuring the fabulous people of education, or directly on our website.